 Many companies that make pre-packaged frozen raw foods for dogs are complete with added nutritional supplementation.
 For example, take a look at this label.

 If you decide to responsibly feed your dog a raw diet, be prepared for a bit of a learning curve.
 It’s the same as if you were to embark on a new way of eating yourself.
 It takes time to plan and prepare meals and a financial commitment to purchase what’s required.
 To be sure that nutritional needs are met, a quality multivitamin and probiotic are a great idea.

 That said, there are excellent courses and information on proper raw-feeding that I’ve listed as Reference Links below.

-Likewise, if you are preparing home-cooked food, nutritional support in the form of a multivitamin and probiotic is still needed.
-Many times, the help of a pet nutritionist can be valuable, especially if your dog is experiencing health issues and you are choosing raw or home-cooked food as a potential therapy.
+Likewise, if you are preparing home-cooked food, nutritional support in the form of a multivitamin and probiotic is still very helpful.
+Many times, the expertise of a pet nutritionist can be valuable, especially if your dog is experiencing health issues and you are choosing raw or home-cooked food as a potential therapy.

 Dogs Are Family Too!

 I have worked with thousands of people throughout my career, assisting them with their nutritional needs.
 Often these individuals have digestive disturbances and serious health issues.
 My suggestion for optimal health maintenance has never changed, although dietary suggestions have evolved over time and through scientific discovery.

 In conclusion, the primary support I suggest for a healthy individual is at least a multivitamin and a probiotic daily.
 For more digestive balance, fiber, enzymes, and omega oils can often be crucial components to a happy gut and proper organ function.
 This combination has helped thousands to maintain wellness and restore vitality.
 Your beloved pet also would benefit from a similar group of nutrients.
 Why not offer your dog the same opportunity for health as the rest of your family?

 Re: How to Feed Raw Food to Your Dog